davegreen/shadowGroupSync/README.md

 - SourceOU is the OU (or OUs, separated by a semicolon) to query for source objects for the shadow group.
 - DestOU is the OU where you would like the shadow group to be created.
 - GroupName specifies the name of the shadow group.
-- GroupType specifies the type of group to create (Security/Distribution)
+- GroupType specifies the whether a Security or Distribution group will be created.
+The default is Security.

 You can place the CSV file anywhere on the system, as long as the script can be told where to find it.